Xiphereal/FlowTaskManagement/README.md

 #### PlantUML

-As a textual DSL for diagrams.
+Textual DSL for diagrams.
 [Refer to the official docs](https://plantuml.com/).
 It's my tool of choice given it is free software (under GPL-3.0) and supports changing the arrows orientation (something `Mermaid` does not).
 It's also worth mentioning [PlantText](https://www.planttext.com/) as an online PlantUML editor.

 #### GitHub Alerts